Physical Education

 Overview

-This unit looks at health, wellbeing and illness as multidimensional, dynamic and subject to different interpretations and contexts.
-Students begin to explore health and wellbeing as a global concept and to take a broader approach to inquiry.
-As they consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource, their thinking extends to health as a universal right.
-Students look at the fundamental conditions required for health improvement, as stated by the World Health Organization (WHO).
+In this unit, students look at health and wellbeing, disease and illness as being multidimensional, dynamic and subject to different interpretations and contexts.
+They explore health and wellbeing as a global concept and take a broader approach to inquiry.
+Students consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource.
+They extend this to health as a universal right, analysing and evaluating variations in the health status of Australians.

-This unit examines health and wellbeing, and human development in a global context.
-Students use data to investigate health status and burden of disease in different countries, exploring factors that contribute to health inequalities between and within countries, including the physical, social and economic conditions in which people live.
-Students build their understanding of health in a global context through examining changes in burden of disease over time and studying the key concepts of sustainability and human development.
-They consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade and the mass movement of people.
+In this unit, students examine health and human development in a global context.
+They use data to investigate health status and human development in different countries, exploring factors that contribute to health inequalities between and within countries, including the physical, social and economic conditions in which people live.
+Students build their understanding of health in a global context through examining changes in health status over time and studying the key concept of sustainability.
+They consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade, tourism, conflict and the mass movement of people.

 Unit Prerequisites